kpace622/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript library that is used to build UIs.
+React combines HTML, CSS and Javascript to really simplify building UIs.
+One of the most useful things I have seen so far is state in React.
+Being able to manipulate objects based on their state has been immensely useful.

 - [ ] What does it mean to _think_ in react?

+React breaks down the building of UIs into very small, manageable steps.
+It makes it very easy to say “Ok, here is the nav bar and here is the main content of the page”.
+I think of it like LESS but instead of just CSS it help break HTML, CSS, and Javascript into manageable chunks.

 - [ ] Describe state.

+State is an object that is built into every object in react.
+It is something that holds everything to do with specific React components.
+Whenever the state changes the component re-renders.

 - [ ] Describe props.

+React props are like function arguments.
+You pass them in and can access them somewhere else.
+This is really neat because you can even export/import and access them in completely separate files.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that happens when a component renders other than the actual value of the rendering itself.
+These can be manipulated by using useEffect().

 ## Project Set Up